datatrail-jhu/01_chromebookintro/manuscript/00_what_is_a_chromebook.md

 # What is a Chromebook?

-This course is part of ["Cloud-based Data Science"](https://www.clouddatascience.org/); however, it is not a required course in this Course Set.
-While not required for completion of the Cloud-based Data Science course set on Leanpub, it may be very helpful to you!
+This course is part of ["Cloud-Based Data Science"](https://www.clouddatascience.org/); however, it is not a required course in this Course Set.
+While not required for completion of the Cloud-Based Data Science course set on Leanpub, it may be very helpful to you!
 It's not required because you don't *need* a Chromebook to complete the courses.
 The only requirement for all of these courses is an Internet browser and connection to the web.
 However, *if* you have a Chromebook and want to get better acquainted with how it works, this course is for you!

 [Chromebooks](https://www.google.com/chromebook/) are a very specific type of computer produced by Google.
 Chromebooks aren't exactly like normal computers and they have a few unique characteristics: